+There is dietary fibre deficiency and increased endosymbiotic as well as colonic archaeal growth in neurodegeneration.
 There was increase in cytochrome F420 indicating archaeal growth.
 The archaea can synthesize and use cholesterol as a carbon and energy source.
 The archaeal origin of the enzyme activities was indicated by antibiotic induced suppression.
 The study indicates the presence of actinide based archaea with an alternate actinide based enzymes or metalloenzymes in the system as indicated by rutile induced increase in enzyme activities.
 The archaeal beta hydroxyl steroid dehydrogenase activity indicating digoxin synthesis was increased.
 The archaea can undergo magnetite and calcium carbonate mineralization and can exist as calcified nanoforms.
+This is important in the pathogenesis of neurodegeneration-Alzheimer's disease, Parkinson's disease and motor neuron disease.

-Archaeal digoxin induced redox stress can produce histone deacetylase inhibition resulting in endogenous retroviral (HERV) reverse transcriptase and integrase expression.
+Dietary Fibre Deficiency, Endosymbiotic Archaea and Digoxin Induced Genomic Change - Relation to Neurodegeneration integrase expression.
 Digoxin can cut and paste the HERV RNA by modulating RNA splicing generating RNA viroidal diversity.
-18 This can also integrate the HERV RNA complementary DNA into the noncoding region of eukaryotic noncoding DNA using HERV integrase.
+This can also integrate the HERV RNA complementary DNA into the noncoding region of eukaryotic noncoding DNA using HERV integrase.
 The noncoding DNA is lengthened by integrating HERV RNA complementary DNA with the integration going on as a continuing event.
 The archaea genome can also get integrated into human genome using integrase as has been described for trypanosomes.
 The integrated archaea can undergo vertical transmission and can exist as genomic parasites.
-19, 20 This increases the length and alters the grammar of the noncoding region producing memes or memory of acquired characters as well as eukaryotic speciation and individuality.
+This increases the length and alters the grammar of the noncoding region producing memes or memory of acquired characters as well as eukaryotic speciation and individuality.
 The HERV RNA complementary DNA can function as jumping genes producing a dynamic genome important in storage of synaptic information, HLA gene expression and developmental gene expression.
 The HERV RNA can regulate mRNA function by RNA interference.
-The phenomena of RNA interference can modulate T-cell and B-cell function, insulin signalling lipid metabolism, cell growth and differentiation, apoptosis, neuronal transmission and euchromatin heterochromatin expression.
+The phenomena of RNA interference can modulate T cell and B cell function, insulin signalling lipid metabolism, cell growth and differentiation, apoptosis, neuronal transmission and euchromatin/heterochromatin expression.
+This is important in the pathogenesis of neurodegeneration-Alzheimer's disease, Parkinson's disease and motor neuron disease.